 The second step was setting up a strict schedule for myself.
 It was a packed schedule from going back home from school to 10 pm, not willing to waste a single minute.
 I would constantly check the clock and ensure that my schedule is on track, thus, preventing me from procrastinating my school and home responsibilities.

-Part of becoming more mature is self control.
-Of course there were times I was tempted to just forget everything, that’s why I created my own reward system: I’d give myself a reward of doing anything I want for an hour for finishing every five tasks.
+To ensure that I could stick to my schedule, I learned self discipline.
+There were times when I was tempted to just forget everything since being the backbone of my family at that age was more than I could take.
+However, I resolved to my mission by creating my own reward system: I’d give myself a one hour free time for finishing every five tasks.
 At the end of each day, I’d reflect on myself.
 If I felt that I slacked off that day, I’d remove my reward for the day.
-This allowed me to be critical of myself and pushed me out of my immaturity.
+This system taught me to be critical of myself and pushed me out of my immaturity.

-The greatest lesson I learnt was about the power of the mind.
-With just a change in mindset, I became more eager to change and became stricter to myself.
-This allowed me to learn and manage my time properly and efficiently.
+The power of the mind is truly astonishing.
+With just a change in mindset, I became more eager to change and became stricter with myself, which allowed me to learn and manage my time properly and efficiently.
 A gradual increase in marks was also encouraging to continue this process.

 Hi David,